Christopher Eubanks: Sophomore season

 Playing much of the year at the top of Tech's lineup, Eubanks finished with a record of 34–7 in all singles matches, which was the second-most wins in one year in program history.
 In singles, he finished the spring ranked No. 8 nationally.
 He reached the semifinals of the USTA/ITA National Indoor Championship after earning a wild-card bid.
 He was named first-team All-ACC, ITA All-American, and ACC Player of the Year.

 In August, Christopher competed again in the BB&T Atlanta Open.
 With a doubles wild card, he and Zach Kennedy (GSU top player and former Westlake High teammate) won their first round match in the main draw against Yoshihito Nishioka and Thiago Monteiro.
-In singles, Eubanks earned a spot in the main draw after defeating Monteiro in qualifying (6–4, 7–5).
+In singles, Eubanks earned a spot in the main draw after defeating Monteiro in qualifying in two sets.

 Junior season

 In his final season at Georgia Tech, Eubanks went 31–6 overall in singles–including 18 victories over ranked opponents.
 He reached his career-high national ranking of No. 4.
 For the second straight year, he advanced to the semifinals of the USTA/ITA National Indoors where he was awarded the USTA/ITA Sportsmanship Award–voted on by coaches and officials.
 Paired with Haley Carter of UNC, they won the mixed doubles title at the Oracle ITA Masters in Malibu, California.
 He earned his third-straight entry into the NCAA Singles Championship where he advanced to the quarterfinals before being defeated by the eventual champion, Thai-Son Kwiatkowski of Virginia.
 Eubanks received the National Div.
 I ITA/Arthur Ashe Leadership and Sportsmanship Award for the Southeast region and was again named ITA All-American and ACC Player of the Year.

 For the third straight summer, he competed in the 2017 BB&T Atlanta Open.
 After earning a wildcard entry into the singles main draw, he reached the quarterfinals, earning his first two ATP singles victories including a three-set win over world No. 59 Jared Donaldson.
 A month later, he won his first US Open victory in doubles with partner Christian Harrison.

-On October 23, 2017 Eubanks announced he would be turning pro and would not return for his senior season.
+On October 23, 2017, Eubanks announced he would be turning professional and would not return for his senior season.

-Professional career
+Professional

-2015-16: ATP debut
+2015–2016: ATP Tour debut

-Eubanks made his ATP main draw singles debut at the 2015 BB&T Atlanta Open where he was defeated by Radek Štěpánek.
-The following year at the 2016 BB&T Atlanta Open, Eubanks lost to eventual semifinalist Reily Opelka.
+Eubanks made his ATP Tour main draw singles debut at the 2015 Atlanta Open where he was defeated by Radek Štěpánek.
+The following year at the 2016 BB&T Atlanta Open, Eubanks lost to eventual semifinalist Reilly Opelka.